Landscape reflection Mount Shuksan and Picture lake, North Cascades National Park, Washington, USA

 The hotel boasts two restaurants with gorgeous views and a full-service spa, as well as a fabulous outdoor pool, two tennis courts and an activities center offering seasonal activities like mountain biking, fly fishing and horse riding.

-This hotel is ideally located about 20 minutes from Winthrop, providing guests with tons of access to nature and a good amount of privacy.
+This hotel is ideally located about 20 minutes from Winthrop, providing guests with tons of access to nature and privacy.
 It's also right by Highway 20 which takes you back onto the Cascade Loop.

 Bavarian luxury in Leavenworth

-For something a little different when it comes to an overnight stop, we recommend Leavenworth, an adorable, Bavarian-inspired town that is a highlight of the Cascade Loop.
+If you're looking for something a little different for an overnight stop, we recommend Leavenworth, an adorable, Bavarian-inspired town that is a highlight of the Cascade Loop.

 Leavenworth, Washington, USA taken during fall at the Bavarian themed village of Leavenworth, Washington, with themed sidewalk cafes and shops on the pedestrian main street.

-Leavenworth is an adorable Alpine-style village that offers a “taste of Bavaria”, including wonderful dining experiences, several spas and unique shops.
+Leavenworth is a beautiful Alpine village that offers a “taste of Bavaria”, including wonderful dining experiences, several spas and unique shops.
 It's especially gorgeous in the winter, decked out in Christmas lights.

 The town has tons on offer when it comes to attractions, including the Leavenworth Reindeer Farm, the Leavenworth Town Center and the Enchantments, a pristine alpine wonderland that's only accessible via a pretty challenging hike.

 The hotel is also in fabulous location, close to the Leavenworth Nutcracker Museum, Front Street Park and the picturesque town center.
-Best of all, it's close to the highway which takes you back onto the Cascade Loop in the morning.
+Best of all, it's close to the highway which will take you back onto the Cascade Loop in the morning.

 Things to see on a road trip on the Cascade Loop